avpnusr/sickchill/README.md

 Versions in latest image
 ---
 The image is based on the version v2019.09.02-1 of **[SickChill](https://github.com/SickChill/SickChill "SickChill GitHub")**.
-I only updated the settings, to not ignore the german releases, and added glotz.info as indexer, if german ENV is set (for convenience).
+I only updated some settings, to not ignore the german releases, and added glotz.info as indexer, if german ENV is set (for convenience).

 Start your container
 -----